Notes on Theory of Distributed Systems: Local graph coloring

 To reduce this to three colors, add a phase for each $c∈\Set{3,4,5}$ to eliminate $c$.
+In each phase, we carry out a two-stage process.
+The first stage cleans up the neighborhood around each node, and the second stage replaces all copies of $c$ with some color in $\Set{0,1,2}$.

-In each phase, we carry out a two-stage process: first, we shift all colors down, by having each node switch its color to that of its successor (or some new color chosen from $\Set{0,1,2}$ if it doesn't have a successor).
+In the first stage, we shift all colors down, by having each node switch its color to that of its successor (or some new color chosen from $\Set{0,1,2}$ if it doesn't have a successor).
 The reason for doing this is that it guarantees that each node's predecessors will all share the same color, meaning that that node now has at most two colors represented among its predecessors and successor.
 At the same time, it doesn't create any new pair of adjacent nodes with the same color.

-So for the second stage, each node $v$ that currently has color $c$ can choose a new color from $\Set{0,1,2}$ that is the smallest color that doesn't appear in its neighborhood.
-Since none of $v$'s neighbors change color (they don't have color $c$), this replaces all instances of $c$ with a color form $\Set{0,1,2}$ while keeping all edges two-colored.
+For the second stage, each node $v$ that currently has color $c$ chooses a new color from $\Set{0,1,2}$ that is the smallest color that doesn't appear in its neighborhood.
+Since none of $v$'s neighbors change color during this stage (they don't have color $c$), this replaces all instances of $c$ with a color from $\Set{0,1,2}$ while keeping all edges two-colored.
 After doing this for all $c∈\Set{3,4,5}$, the only colors left are in $\Set{0,1,2}$.

-Doing the $6$ to $3$ reduction in the obvious way takes an additional $6$ rounds, which is dominated by the $O(\log^* n)$ of reducing from $N$ initial ids.
+Doing the $6$ to $3$ reduction in the obvious way takes an additional $6$ rounds, which is (asymptotically) dominated by the $O(\log^* N)$ rounds of reducing from initial IDs with values up to $N$.

+Because the reduction to $6$ colors technically requires more than constant time, it's theoretically necessary for the nodes to have an upper bound on $O(\log^* N)$ to know when to switch to the $6→3$ step.
+In practice, $\log^* N ≤ 7$ for any $N$ that can be represented by bits encoded using subatomic particles contained in the visible universe, so we may be able to get away with fixing a constant.
+Despite this useful property of $\log^*$ in practice, we can't get rid of it in theory, because of an $Ω(\log^* n)$ bound on coloring rings shown in the next section.